davhan183/ramp-fe-challenge/README.md

-# Extra Change
+# Extra Changes
-Implemented refresh persistent context cache with strongly consistent browser cache (disable and enable with `REACT_APP_USE_BROWSER_CACHE`).
+- Implemented refresh persistent context cache with strongly consistent browser cache (disable and enable with `REACT_APP_USE_BROWSER_CACHE`).

+- Implemented batch _Approve Changes_ and _Reset Changes_ for approvals

+- Paginated `transactionsByEmployee` (See branch `paginated-transactionsByEmployee`)

-Paginated `transactionsByEmployee` with corresponding expected behavior and minimal changes to original codebase for reference (See branch `paginated-transactionsByEmployee`)
+All changes made with corresponding expected behavior and minimal changes to original codebase for reference

 # Instructions